White Bear Tavern

 White Bear Tavern (Кафана "Бели медвед") is a former kafana in Belgrade, in the municipality of Zemun.
 First mentioned in 1658, it is the oldest surviving edifice in the territory of modern Belgrade, not counting the Belgrade Fortress.
 However, Zemun developed completely independently from Belgrade for centuries and for the most part during the history two towns belonged to two different states.
 Zemun became part of the same administrative unit as Belgrade on 4 October 1929, lost a separate town status to Belgrade in 1934 and made a continuous built-up area with Belgrade only since the 1950s.
 Hence, the House at 10 Cara Dušana Street in Belgrade's downtown neighborhood of Dorćol is usually named as the oldest house in Belgrade, while the White Bear Tavern is titled as the oldest house in Zemun.
+In 2023, it was declared a cultural monument.

 Location

 The house is located in the neighborhood of Ćukovac, at 10 Vasilija Vasilijevića street, not far away from Muhar and Zemun's main street, Glavna.